Becker-terps17/magnetic-sensor-slackbot/README.md

 # magnetic-sensor-slackbot
-Ping a slack channel when a hall effect sensor is triggered
+Send a message to a slack channel at a given interval.